Simple Fusion: Return of the Language Model: Translation Model Training under Language Model Predictions

 \subsection{Theoretical Discussion of {\sc PostNorm} and {\sc PreNorm}}

-Note that $P(y_t|y_1^{t-1},\mathbf{x})$ might not represent a valid probability distribution under the {\sc PostNorm} criterion since, as component-wise product of two distributions, it is not guaranteed to sum to 1.
-A way to fix this issue would be to combine TM and LM probabilities in the probability space rather than in the log space.
+The double softmax in {\sc PostNorm} is needed because the inner term (component-wise product of two distributions) would not be a valid probability distribution as it is not guaranteed to sum to 1.
+Another way to fix this issue would be to combine TM and LM probabilities in the probability space rather than in the log space.
 However, we have found that probability space combination does not work as well as {\sc PostNorm} in our experiments.
 We can describe $S_\text{TM}(y_t|y_1^{t-1},\mathbf{x})$ under {\sc PostNorm} informally as the residual probability added to the prediction of the LM.

 It is interesting to investigate what signal is actually propagated into $S_\text{TM}(y_t|y_1^{t-1},\mathbf{x})$ when training with the {\sc PreNorm} strategy.
 We can rewrite $P(y_t|y_1^{t-1},\mathbf{x})$ as: